a16z-infra/reading-list/README.md

   - *So Long, and Thanks for All the Fish* (1984)
   - *Mostly Harmless* (1992)

-- [*Ender's Saga*](https://en.wikipedia.org/wiki/Ender%27s_Game) series by Orson Scott Card: [...]
+- [*Ender's Saga*](https://en.wikipedia.org/wiki/Ender%27s_Game) series by Orson Scott Card: Bug-like aliens are coming for Earth at an unknown future time that's suspiciously similar to the 1980s.
+Only a young genius can save us.
+These books will make you 100% more ready to stand up to bullies, and you'llfeel good about spending your childhood playing video games.
   - *Ender's Game* (1985)
   - *Speaker for the Dead* (1986)
   - *Xenocide* (1991)
   - *Children of the Mind* (2008)

-- [*Sprawl trilogy*](https://en.wikipedia.org/wiki/Sprawl_trilogy) by William Gibson: Gibson is the father of cyberpunk, and his books created much of the aesthetic and vocabulary around the first internet wave (including the word "cyberspace").
+- [*Sprawl trilogy*](https://en.wikipedia.org/wiki/Sprawl_trilogy) by William Gibson: Gibson is the father of cyberpunk, and his books created much of the aesthetic and vocabulary around the first internet wave (including ideas around VR, AI, and the word "cyberspace").
+They are also just great, gritty sci-fi stories.
 If at first you can't figure out what's going on... it's probably because Gibson was [on acid](https://highprofiles.info/interview/william-gibson/).
   - [*Neuromancer*](https://en.wikipedia.org/wiki/Neuromancer) (1984)
   - [*Count Zero*](https://en.wikipedia.org/wiki/Count_Zero) (1986)
   - [*Mona Lisa Overdrive*](https://en.wikipedia.org/wiki/Mona_Lisa_Overdrive) (1988)